AdobeDocs/experience-manager-screens.en/help/user-guide/authoring-data-triggers.md

 Follow the steps below to enable targeting in your channels.

 1. Navigate to one of the AEM Screens channels.
-The following steps demonstrate how to enable targeting by using **DataDrivenRetail** *(sequence channel)* created in an AEM Screens Channel.
+The following steps demonstrate how to enable targeting by using **DataDrivenRetail** *(sequence channel)* created in an AEM Screens channel.

 1. Click the channel **DataDrivenRetail** and click **Properties** from the action bar.